Text

 Lines

-Select the Line tool and set it to the same light color as the background; set the thickness to 10px.
-Draw from outside the edge to outside the other edge a bit.
+Select the Line tool and set it to the same light color as the background; set the thickness to 10-15 px.

 CTRL+SHIFT+ALT+E to create a merged copy.
 Rename the layer.

-CTRL+click on the “T” for the text layer to select the text area…
+1. CTRL+click on the layer thumbnail for the merged layer – this will select everything in the merged layer.

-Then select the photos folder and add a layer mask
+1. Make sure the photos folder is active and add a layer mask

 First Photo

-Select the photos folder, then paste a photo into it; rename it to something appropriate.
+Have the photo folder layer active, then paste in a photo.
+Rename the photo to something appropriate.

 With the photo layer active, CTRL+T to resize/move it so it’s in one of the sections.
-Relock the transform tool so the photos stay proportional.
+Relink the transform tool so the photos stay proportional.

 Select the Wand Tool.